-The reference period for the HIES survey was 2015-16.
-The current round of the HIES covers 24,238 households.
+The reference period for the HIES and OOP health expenditure survey was 2017-18.
+The current round of the HIES covers 24,809 households.
 It provides important information on household income, savings, liabilities, and consumption expenditure and consumption patterns at national and provincial level with urban/rural breakdown.

-The universe for HIES 2015-16 consists of all urban and rural areas of the four provinces of Pakistan excluding FATA and military restricted areas.
+The universe for HIES 2018-19 consists of all the urban and rural areas of the four provinces of Pakistan excluding FATA and military restricted areas.
 The population of excluded areas constitutes about 2% of the total population.
 Two stage stratified random sampling scheme was adopted.
 All enumeration blocks selected have been treated as Primary Sampling Units (PSU's).
 Households as defined within the PSUs are considered as Secondary Sampling Units (SSUs).

 Pakistan Bureau of Statistics (PBS) has developed its own area sampling frame for both Urban and Rural domains.
 Each city/town is divided into enumeration blocks.
+Sampling frame updated through Population and Housing Census 2017.
 Each enumeration block is comprised of 200 to 250 households on the average with well-defined boundaries and maps.
-The list of enumeration blocks as updated from field on the prescribed proforma by Quick Count technique for urban domain in 2013 and the updated list of villages/mouzas/dehs or its part (block), based on House Listing 2011 for conduct of Population Census are taken as sampling frame.
-Enumeration blocks are considered as Primary Sampling Units (PSUs) for urban and rural domains respectively

-Per capita annual health expenditures by OOP survey were 2,802 Rupees.
-Population of Pakistan10 in 2015-16 was 193.56 million11.
-Population for the provinces/areas was also obtained from the same source to estimate the OOP expenditures at regional level.
+Per capita annual OOP health expenditures by OOP survey were 3,098 Rupees.
+Population of Pakistan in 2017-18 was 209.80 million.
+Population for the Pakistan and provinces/areas has been obtained from the Population and Housing Census 2017 for estimation of OOP expenditures at the regional level.